Hispanics and Latinos in New York: History

 Puerto Rican migration to New York began in the 19th century and became the largest Hispanic group to migrate to the state.
 This migration increased in 1917 with the enactment of the Jones-Shafroth Act, which granted U.S. citizenship to all Puerto Ricans, and especially in the 1940s and 1950s.

 Hispanic or Latino by national origin

 By region

 The New York City borough of the Bronx is majority Hispanic.
+The first Hispanic Borough President of the Bronx was Herman Badillo in the 1960s.

 The city of Haverstraw is the most-Hispanic or Latino city in New York, with 67% of the population identifying as Hispanic or Latino.